 Figure 4.50: As in Figure 4.24, except for April EN outbreaks (upper left), April LN outbreaks (upper right), April N outbreaks (lower left), and all April outbreaks (lower right).

-Although ENSO-related shifts in upper-level wind maxima (indicated by maximum 300 hPa wind in composites; Figures 4.51.a and 4.51.b) aren’t as distinct as in previous months, there are particularly important shifts involving the enhancement of the upper-level jet (and associated deep-layer vertical wind shear; Figure 4.52) that has an impact on tornado outbreaks across the southern tier of the U.S. from Texas to Alabama.
-On a monthly time scale, some shift in wind anomalies at 300 hPa as a function of ENSO are apparent (Figure 4.53), particularly in the eastern Pacific east of Hawaii and also across Mexico.
-Geopotential height anomalies at 300 hPa and 500 hPa (Figures 4.54 and 4.55) suggest favorable patterns for tornado outbreaks in the Plains due to 1) increased southwesterly flow aloft just east of anomaly centers located over the intermountain west, 2) synoptic-scale low-level jet response due to increased southwesterly flow aloft and negative geopotential height anomalies west of the low-level jet axis, and 3) resulting warm, moist advection due to the enhanced meridional synoptically-driven low-level jet.
-It is important to note that a few of the larger outbreaks in the dataset that occurred east of the Rocky Mountains occurred in particular geopotential height/jet stream configurations for classic tornado outbreaks that are favored during April LN patterns.
+outbreaks in the Plains due to 1) increased southwesterly flow aloft just east of anomaly centers located over the intermountain west, 2) synoptic-scale low-level jet response due to increased southwesterly flow aloft and negative geopotential height anomalies west of the low-level jet axis, and 3) resulting warm, moist advection due to the enhanced meridional synoptically-driven low-level jet.
+It is important to note that a few of the larger outbreaks in the dataset that occurred east of the Rocky Mountains occurred in particular geopotential height/jet stream configurations for classic tornado outbreaks that are favored during April LN patterns, which is consistent with Lee et al. (2013).